-Three Mon nths End ed
+Six Months Ended

-March 31, 2015 to 2014 Change
+June 30, 2015 to 2014 Change

-2015 2014 \$ %
+2015 2015 2014 \$ %

-(dollars ii n millions s)
+(dollars in millions) •

-General and administrative \$ 4.1 \$ 5.3 \$ (1.2) (23)%
+General and administrative \$ 7.3 \$ 8.3 \$ (1.0) (12)%

-In 2015 as compared to 2014, general and administrative expenses decreased by \$1.2 million, including \$1.3 million in net decreases in personnel-related costs, related overhead and stock compensation, offset by an increase of \$0.1 million in external professional fees.
-The \$1.3 million decrease in internal costs was principally related to costs incurred in the first quarter of 2014 in connection with the departure of our former President and Chief Executive Officer that were not incurred in the first quarter of 2015, offset by a full quarter of net compensation costs in the first quarter of 2015 for our President and Chief Executive Officer who joined the Company in September 2014.
-In March 2014, our former President and Chief Executive Officer, who was a member of the Board of Directors, resigned and we entered into a separation agreement with him.
-In the first quarter of 2014, we recognized approximately \$2.0 million in costs in connection with this separation agreement, including approximately \$1.0 million in cash compensation to be paid over two years and approximately \$1.0 million in non-cash stock compensation expense related to the accelerated vesting and extended vesting period of certain of his stock options.
+In 2015 as compared to 2014, general and administrative expenses decreased by \$1.0 million, including \$1.4 million in net decreases in personnel-related costs, related overhead and stock compensation, offset by \$0.4 million in net increases in external professional fees.
+The \$1.4 million net decrease in internal costs was principally in connection with approximately \$1.9 million in lower net compensation costs related to management changes in the position of President and Chief Executive Officer.
+In the first quarter of 2014, Safi Bahcall resigned and we recognized approximately \$2.0 million in costs in connection with his separation agreement that were not incurred in 2015, including approximately \$1.0 million in cash compensation to be paid over two years and approximately \$1.0 million in non-cash stock compensation expense related to the accelerated vesting and extended vesting period of certain of his stock options.
+This \$2.0 million decrease was partially offset by \$0.1 million in net compensation costs incurred in 2015 for Anne Whitaker who resigned in May 2015 and Chen Schor who was appointed as our current President and Chief Executive Officer upon Anne Whitaker's departure.
 We anticipate that general and administrative expense may increase in 2015 depending upon the rate at which we expand our pre-commercialization activities related to ganetespib.